workingDog/scalastix/README.md

 Work in progress

-Only very basic testing done.
+Only very basic testing done, see the stixfiles.